clduab11/grekko/README.md

 ## 🙏 Acknowledgments

+- Built on proven Solana sniper technology
-- Solana, Ethereum, and open-source DeFi communities
+- Ethereum, Solana, and multi-chain DeFi communities
-- Contributors and testers
+- Open-source contributors and testers
-- [Your organization/team]
+- Early adopters and feedback providers

 ---

-**Grekko** – Democratizing advanced crypto trading with AI, speed, and transparency.
+**Grekko** – *From Solana Specialist to Universal Alpha Hunter*
+**Where opportunity emerges, Grekko hunts.** 🎯

+*Ready to evolve your trading?
+Start with proven Solana technology, expand to multi-chain opportunities.*